Maintaining a Healthy Skin Barrier

 Selection of Foods Beneficial for Skin Health:

 Choose a diet rich in fruits, vegetables, nuts, seeds, and fatty fish to provide your skin with essential nutrients.
-Foods like berries, citrus fruits, leafy greens, nuts, seeds, and fatty fish are excellent sources of antioxidants, vitamins, and omega-3 fatty acids.
-Incorporating these foods into your diet can help nourish your skin, improve its texture, and enhance its overall appearance.
+Foods like berries, citrus fruits, leafy greens, nuts, seeds, and fatty fish are great sources of antioxidants.

 6. Manage Stress